grafana/grafana/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 Data source permissions enable you to restrict data source query permissions to specific **Users** and **Teams**.
 For more information about assigning data source permissions, refer to [Data source permissions]({{< relref "../../enterprise/datasource_permissions.md" >}}).

-### Fine-grained access control
+### Role-based access control

-Fine-grained access control provides you a way of granting, changing, and revoking user read and write access to Grafana resources, such as users, reports, and authentication.
+RBAC provides you a way of granting, changing, and revoking user read and write access to Grafana resources, such as users, reports, and authentication.

-For more information about fine-grained access control, refer to [Fine-grained access control]({{< relref "../../enterprise/access-control" >}}).
+For more information about RBAC, refer to [Role-based access control]({{< relref "../../enterprise/access-control" >}}).

 ### Learn more